Sas1997/SAMA/README.md

 ---

 **SAMA** is a free, open-source Python platform for the design, sizing, and operation optimization of hybrid renewable energy microgrids.
-It performs location-specific techno-economic assessment using site-dependent load profiles, meteorological data, component degradation models, and utility billing structures — with no license fees and no black-box code.
+It performs location-specific techno-economic assessment using site-dependent load profiles, meteorological data, component degradation models, and utility billing structures, with no license fees and no black-box code.

 Developed by the **[FAST Research Group](https://github.com/Sas1997/SAMA)** at **Western University**, London, Ontario, Canada.